 The upper leg consists of the fibia, which is the distance between your knee and hip.

-The proportions between your lower leg and upper leg will make it more or less difficult to perform an Asian squat.
+The proportions between your lower leg and upper leg will make it more or less difficult to perform the Asian squat position.

 If you have the following proportions, you'll find it naturally harder to squat deep: